mjnyampinga/FLASH-DELIVERY/README.md

 ### Deployment Steps
 -Frontend Deployment:

-The Flutter app will be deployed to the Google Play Store for Android users and the Apple App Store for iOS users.
-You will need to follow the respective guidelines for deploying Flutter apps on each platform.
+Deploy the Android app on Google Play Store and the iOS app on the Apple App Store using their respective guidelines.
+Firebase services will handle the backend side (Firestore, Storage, Authentication) once the app is connected.

 -Backend Deployment:

-Firebase handles most of the backend deployment automatically.
-The Firebase services like Firestore, Authentication, and Storage will be deployed as soon as you connect the app with Firebase and deploy the Cloud Functions (if applicable).
+Connect Firebase services (Firestore, Authentication, Storage) to the Flutter app.
+Firebase handles the backend deployment automatically.
+Cloud Functions can be written in Firebase and deployed to handle advanced backend logic.

 -CI/CD: